-Unfortunately, we cannot fund any transactions or costs that are already incurred or pre-paid e.g. deposits and purchases made prior to approval of the grant.
+Unfortunately, we cannot fund any events, activities or projects where expenses and costs have been already incurred or pre-paid e.g. deposits and purchases made prior to approval of the grant.
 In general, applications received less than eight weeks prior to the event or activity taking place are less likely to be successful.

 International Travel expenses